vatpac-technology/sops/docs/terminal/sydney.md

   <figcaption>SBA Airspace</figcaption>
 </figure>

-Key responsibilities in this airspace is the issuing of [Bankstown Coded Clearances](#bankstown-coded-clearances) and handling [IFR arrivals & departures](#ysbk-operations) at YSBK.
+Key responsibilities in this airspace are the issuing of [Bankstown Coded Clearances](#bankstown-coded-clearances) and handling [IFR arrivals & departures](#ysbk-operations) at YSBK.

 #### Walton Approach (SWA)
 SWA is responsible for the provision of ATS in the Class C airspace overhead & to the west of the WS CTR.
 Other than departures to the west, aircraft on a SID will need to be transferred to another TCU position prior to being transferred to enroute.